jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Memtables are flushed completely on shutdown()
 - Improvement: Improved state handling of the SSTable manager
 - Improvement: Added flush() method to SSTable manager
-- Improvement: Improved ressource clean up in SSTable manager
+- Improvement: Improved resource clean up in SSTable manager
 - Improvement: Introduced the last modified timestamp for sstables
 - Improvement: Big compacts are only executed every hour
 - Improvement: Small table threshold is now set to 5*memtable size